IndustryEssentials/ymir/README.md

 As shown in the figure above, YMIR divides the model development process into multiple steps.
 Details about how to run each step are listed in the subsequent sections.

+Data and labels are necessary for the training of deep learning, and the training requires a large amount of data with labels.
+However, what exists in reality is a large amount of unlabeled data, which is too costly in terms of labor and time if all of them are manually labeled.

+Therefore, YMIR platform, through active learning, first attains an initial model by local import or a small amount of labeled data, and uses this initial model to mine the most beneficial data for model capability improvement from a large amount of data.
+After the mining is completed, only this part of the data is labeled and the original training dataset is expanded efficiently.

+The updated dataset is used to train the model again to improve the model capability.
+The YMIR platform provides a more efficient approach than labeling the entire data and then training it, reducing the cost of labeling low-quality data.
+Through the cycle of mining, labeling, and training, high quality data is expanded and the model capability is improved.

 ## 3.1.
 Label management

 When you need to import a dataset with annotation files, please make sure the annotation type belongs to the existing label list of the system, otherwise you need to go to the label management interface to add custom labels in order to import the data.
 The following figure shows: